Raspberries and Kohlrabi

 • If you can’t find ground chicken you can either substitute ground turkey or ask your butcher to grind ½ a pound of chicken breasts and ½ a pound of chicken thighs together.

-• To keep the meatballs from sticking to your hands when rolling them into balls, spray your hands with a little nonstick cooking spray.
+• To keep the meatballs from sticking to your hands when rolling them into balls, spray your hands with a little nonstick cooking spray or coat them in a little oil.

-• Don’t overwork the meatball mixture.
+• Do not overwork the meatballs.
 Mixing the ingredients by hand allows you to ensure the ingredients are combined completely without overworking the mixture.
 Overworking the mixture creates tight tough meatballs.

 • If you are looking for a shortcut, using your favorite bottled teriyaki sauce is a great way to save a bit of time.